TL;DR

 Krasovec stated plainly, “The FCC’s made it very clear, consumers can revoke their consent by any reasonable means, and if you get that revocation, you need to honor it.”

-The new FCC revocation update to the TCPA – entered into the Federal Register on April 4, 2024 – heightens the urgency of processing “Do Not Contact” requests and specifically identifies the number of days (10) allowed to process consent revocation when consumers provide a “stop” response.
-It’s a move towards clearer consumer rights and requires businesses to adapt swiftly to respect customer preferences while mitigating potential legal repercussions.
+The new FCC revocation update to the TCPA – that took effect on April 11, 2025 – heightens the urgency of processing “Do Not Contact” requests and specifically identifies the number of days (10) allowed to process consent revocation when consumers provide a “reasonable” revocation request.

 8. What are potential TCPA penalties?